Get yourself ready for Ireland by reading the latest travel updates and our most frequently asked questions (FAQs).

 Do I Need A Visa To Visit Ireland?

-You DO NOT need a visa as long as you meet all of the following conditions:
+You DO NOT need any type of visa or pre-clearance for the Republic of Ireland as long as you meet ALL of the following conditions:

-- You're travelling for the sole purpose of tourism
+- You're travelling for the sole purpose of tourism;

 - Check if your country requires a visa for the Republic of Ireland